- This event has passed.

 - Children, from 0-11 years of age, do not have to pay a fee but they must be registered and their waiver must be signed by a parent.
 The coupon code to eliminate the fee will be noted in the online registration form.

-- A limited number of compasses are available to borrow with advance notice.
+- A limited number of compasses are available to borrow.

 - Groups are welcome.
 A “group” is defined as 2 or more people who start together, stay together, finish together, and receive one score.
 Indicate you are participating in a group as you register.
 It is recommended that groups not exceed 4 people.
 If your group has more than 4 people in it, please contact the Event Director before registering.
 All members of a group must register and pay the appropriate fee.